tensorflow/tensorboard/README.md

 The Text Dashboard displays text snippets saved via `tf.summary.text`.
 Markdown features including hyperlinks, lists, and tables are all supported.

+### Time Series Dashboard (new)

+The Time Series Dashboard shows a unified interface containing all your Scalars, Histograms, and Images saved via `tf.summary.scalar`, `tf.summary.image`, or `tf.summary.histogram`.
+It enables viewing your 'accuracy' line chart side by side with activation histograms and training example images, for example.

+Features include:

+* Custom run colors: click on the colored circles in the run selector to change a run's color.

+* Pinned cards: click the 'pin' icon on any card to add it to the pinned section at the top for quick comparison.

+For more details, see [Time Series docs](./docs/timeseries_dashboard.md).

 # Frequently Asked Questions